alexhwilliams/blog.teddyhyde.com/_posts/2013-04-05-using-hyde-transformations.md

 published: true
 ---

 Hyde Transforms allow you to customize the Teddy Hyde editor.
-Technically a Hyde transform is a bit of JSON which the Teddy Hyde editor loads and then adds menu items which allow you to do special insertions and more.
+Technically a Hyde transform is a bit of JSON which the Teddy Hyde editor loads and then adds menu items which allow you to do insertions with predefined text snippets and more.
+Hyde Transforms support placeholders and filters to allow you to dynamically build powerful extensions into the Teddy Hyde editor.

 Use these rake tasks to learn more.